lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          Display adapters

-      1. If you have wired/wireless USB keyboard and mouse such as seen in :ref:`keyboard-mouse-figure` below, you need to plug the receiver in the USB host port of the board as shown in :ref:`keyboard-mouse-figure`.
+      3. If you have wired/wireless USB keyboard and mouse such as seen in the figure below, you need to plug the receiver in the USB host port of the board as shown in the figure below.

       .. figure:: media/ch03/mouse-keyboard.*
          :width: 740px